Zgravl/Team-6-QA-Project/README.md

 ```

 ## Reviewing Unit Test Coverage
-The tests for each class achieve a 100% covereage on all statements and paths
+The tests for each class achieve a 100% coverage on all statements and paths
 <image src="README.assets/Coverage Test.PNG">

 ## Final Video Presentation